thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-10-LLM-adaptation.md

 ## ⚙️ Internal Adaptation

 ### What it does
 Internal adaptation modifies the **internal parameters** of a pre-trained model to specialize it for a specific task or domain.
-These methods involve further training, often on curated or domain-specific data.
+These methods involve further training, either with labeled or unlabeled data, depending on the adaptation goal.

 ### Why it’s needed
 While pre-trained models have broad capabilities, they often:
 - Lack deep expertise in niche domains
 - Struggle to follow complex task-specific instructions
-- Require behavior refinement for enterprise alignment
+- Require behavior refinement for enterprise or safety alignment

-Internal adaptation tunes the model toward precise performance, sometimes even exceeding human-level performance in narrow tasks.
+Internal adaptation tunes the model toward precise performance, sometimes even exceeding human-level capability in narrow or controlled environments.

 ### How it works
-There are several strategies:
+Internal adaptation strategies fall into two categories based on the nature of the data used: **supervised** and **unsupervised** fine-tuning.

 #### 1. Supervised Fine-Tuning

-Explanation of Supervised Fine-Tuning here.

-The common strategies are:
+Supervised fine-tuning adapts the model using **labeled datasets** with input-output pairs.
+It is the most common method for task-specific or instruction-following customization.

 ##### Full Fine-Tuning
 - **What**: Updates all model weights.